What Is a Decentralized Autonomous Organization (DAO)?

 Venture DAOs

-These communities pool capital for early stage investment in Web3 projects — startups, protocols, off-chain investments and so on.
-They can offer an equality of opportunity unavailable in the world of traditional finance, expanding access of portfolio additions to otherwise ineligible investors.
+These communities pool capital for early-stage investment in Web3 projects — startups, protocols, off-chain investments and so on.
+They can offer an equality of opportunity unavailable in the world of traditional finance, expanding access to portfolio additions to otherwise ineligible investors.
 Venture DAOs are alternatively known as investment DAOs.

 Examples

-• BitDAO: One of the world's largest DAOs on a mission to create an accessible, decentralized, token economy by funding the development of decentralized technologies with grants.
+• Mantle Network: One of the world's largest DAOs on a mission to create an accessible, decentralized, token economy by funding the development of decentralized technologies with grants.

-• MetaCartel Ventures: This is a for-profit DAO that positions its community members at the forefront of investment ventures, allowing “radical flexibility” in its members’ participation on sourcing, conducting due diligence, proposals and voting backing early-stage decentralized applications.
+• MetaCartel Ventures: This is a for-profit DAO that positions its community members at the forefront of investment ventures, allowing “radical flexibility” in its members’ participation in sourcing, conducting due diligence, proposals and voting to back early-stage decentralized applications.

-• Bessemer DAO: An invite-only, Web3 community that has branched out of the traditional, American venture capital firm Bessemer, which funds early stage private tech companies, in order to take advantage of decentralized opportunities.
+• Bessemer DAO: An invite-only, Web3 community that has branched out of the traditional, American venture capital firm Bessemer, which funds early-stage private tech companies, to take advantage of decentralized opportunities.
 Of its $2.5 billion fund, $250 million will be allocated to sectors including cryptocurrency, Web3 infrastructure and DeFi.

 Media DAOs